FraTesta/experimental_ws/src/final_assignment/README.md

   -  the _move_base_ action server to reach a certain position.
   -  the _track_ action server to reach a detected room (ball).
 - __roomDetector__ = is a very simple openCV algorithm that analyzes the camera images to detect the balls (rooms).
 Then it returns the color of the detected ball to the _commandManager_.
 After which it interrupts the subscription to the camera topic and goes in a sort of sleeping mode until the _commandManager_ awaken it again.
-- __track__ = is a server action that, given a _color_ , starts to track a ball of the same color.
+- __track__ = is a action server that, given a _color_ , starts to track a ball of that color.
 The algorithm of tracking it's very similar to the ball_track of the previous assignment.
 When the robot reaches the ball it will read its own position and send it back to the _commandManager_ so that it can store the position of the discovered room.
+If for some reason the ball is no longer detected the robot will turn on itself in both directions in an attempt to see the ball again.
+If after some time it has not succeeded, it switches back to the appropriate state.
-I implemented a very simple obstacle_avoidance algorithm using the laser scan data since when the robot start to track a ball the move_base algorithm is shout down and its obstacle avoidance as well.
+Finally I implemented a very simple obstacle_avoidance algorithm using the laser scan data since when the robot start to track a ball the move_base algorithm is deactivated by the _commadManager_ and its obstacle avoidance as well.
 - __UI__ = is a very simple user interface that allows the user to switch in the _PLAY_ mode and chose a desired room to reach.

-For more details reguarding the scripts, see the doxygen documentation.
+For more details regarding the scripts, see the doxygen documentation.

-### Architecture Choices
+### **Architecture Choices**
+I preferred to keep separate the _roomDetector_ and the _track_ nodes, even if quite similar, in order to get an asynchronous node (_roomDetector_) which notifies new rooms directly to the _commandManager_ which handle that information according to its state and its priority.
+Moreover in this way I was able to implement the tracking phase as an action server and thus have access to all its features such as checking its status or aborting a mission.
+The computational load is not increased since the roomDetector node goes into a kind of sleep mode when the _track_ is active.